• Recipient of the Grand Prix at the Golden Phoenix International Competition (St Petersburg, 2007)

 From 2003 to 2009 Ustyantsev was a ballet soloist of the Omsk State Music Theatre.
 He joined the St Petersburg Palace of Studying Youth as a teacher and choreographer in 2011.
 Ustyantsev has worked as a teacher and stage director at the St Petersburg Conservatory since 2016.
 He has also worked as a teacher and stage director at the Herzen State Pedagogical University of Russia since 2018.

-As an assistant director and choreographer, Ustyantsev worked on many productions at the Mariinsky Theatre: Carmen (new director’s version of the 2005 production), The Story of Kai and Gerda, Scenes from the Life of Nikolenka Irteniev, White Nights, The Idiot, The Little Prince (all staged by Alexei Stepanyuk) in 2016; Murych the Cat staged by Alexei Stepanyuk and Brundibár staged by Mstislav Pentkovsky in 2017.
+As a choreographer and assistant director Ustyantsev worked on many productions at the Mariinsky Theatre: Carmen (new director’s version of the 2005 production), The Story of Kai and Gerda, Scenes from the Life of Nikolenka Irteniev, White Nights, The Idiot, The Little Prince (all staged by Alexei Stepanyuk) in 2016; Murych the Cat staged by Alexei Stepanyuk and Brundibár staged by Mstislav Pentkovsky in 2017.

 At the Mariinsky Theatre he also took part in the preparation of concert programmes of the International Women’s Forum (2015) and the gala opening of the 6th St Petersburg International Cultural Forum (2017).

-As an assistant director and choreographer, Ustyantsev took part in the production of Eugene Onegin at the Primorsky Stage of the Mariinsky Theatre (2014) and the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre (2018), as well as Brundibár (2017), Aida (2018) and Die Fledermaus (2021) at the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre in Vladikavkaz.
+As a choreographer and assistant director Ustyantsev took part in the production of Eugene Onegin at the Primorsky Stage of the Mariinsky Theatre (Vladivostok, 2014) and the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre (Vladikavkaz, 2018), as well as Brundibár (2017), Aida (2018) and Die Fledermaus (2021) at the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre.

 In 2018 Ustyantsev staged the ballet Tango Without You to Astor Piazzolla’s music at the Mariinsky Theatre branch in Vladikavkaz.